landcast/flaskseed/README.md

 ## Swagger

+Please notice that the swagger api version is openapi-v3.

 In ./ustutor/swaggerapis, the ```__init__.py``` created swagger.json data structure
 with /auth preset in.
 Other model level rest-less apis are generated with code by reflection.